 Biases Can Exist in the Evaluation Process

 We're all aware that both conscious and unconscious biases can exist in evaluation processes.
 It is important that we take adequate steps to identify and address bias when we review applicant materials.
 These biases can arise from many sources and may lead to incorrect assumptions about a candidate.
 For example, a committee notices that a candidate has a gap in employment and speculates about what occurred during that gap in time.
 Gaps in employment are not relevant to an applicant meeting the education/knowledge/skills, etc. as listed in the required and/or desired sections of a job description and should not be considered in the evaluation process.

 Use Job Description to Develop Criteria for Evaluation

 It is a best practice to develop criteria and evaluation material for determining if candidates meet the required and desired qualifications.
 To do this, committees develop a rubric listing the requirements of the position based on the job description.
 Using a non-numerical rubric will help the committee avoid ranking the candidates, keep focus on the requirements of the position, and help move the committee to a short list of candidates.
 A properly constructed evaluation rubric should help with this but won't eliminate biases entirely.
 "Be open to the possibility that you and your search-committee colleagues are evaluating a candidate's style based on what makes you comfortable rather than what is essential for the job you're seeking to fill.
 (Vaillancourt 2021)".
 It is helpful to draft this rubric while developing the job description as it will help the committee fine tune the job description prior to any candidate evaluation.
-Initial screening is based on requirements and desired traits, but candidates are also evaluated in a comparative pool once interviews begin.

 Evaluation of Diversity Statements